 To achieve your ultimate objectives, you must first decide on the set of KPIs that you want to track.
 Key performance indicators and measurements are used to assess app performance, and you can only do so if you know what you want to achieve.
 These variables are required to estimate and measure prospective success rates.

 Below is a list of critical mobile app performance KPIs for any app.
 These metrics indicate how well an app functions, how appealing it is, and how much revenue it generates.
 Similarly, these KPIs boost your knowledge of your target audience and assist you in developing the app’s business success.

 1. Retention Rate

-Your retention rate represents the number of users who continue using your mobile app after the install.
+Your retention rate indicates the number of users who continue using your mobile app post-installation.
 In essence, the higher your retention rate, the higher your individual consumer value.